Embarrassment Is Not Real & The Opinions of Your Unambitious Peers Rarely Pay Bills

 His answer: Martin Luther King Jr.

 I'm not even exaggerating; that was his response verbatim, and to him, it was a no-brainer.
 My father had a dream of his own to build a family and a lucrative business in a community where everything he held dear would be safe to prosper — and that's precisely what he did.
 So, the older I get, the more I understand the simplicity of his answer.
 MLK solidified Atlanta's legacy for being synonymous with 'the freedom to succeed even if you're Black, Brown, White, or any hue in between'.
 Now, is that the truth in reality?
-I can't answer all of that right now.
-Every American city has it's disparities, corruption, and attempts to hold on to the ways of old and Atlanta is no different, okay.
-That is not the central topic for today's discussion.
+Every American city has its disparities, corruption, and attempts to hold on to the ways of old, and Atlanta is no different.
+But that is not the central topic for today's discussion.

 Today, we're talking about the subjectivity of success through the lens that raised me, how we come to measure meaningful milestones once we define success for ourselves, and the illustrious lost art of minding the business that pays you while embarking on your pursuits.